Special Educational Needs

 How is expertise secured in relation to those working with children that have a SEND?

-Every teacher is a teacher of SEND; however, we recognised the importance of having a highly skilled Support for Learning Team who work intensively with specific children.
+We recognised the importance of having a highly skilled Support for Learning Team who work intensively with specific children.
 A strong and experienced team of support staff lead our work in this area and liaise closely with other staff and school leaders to get the very best out of students who face particular barriers to learning:

 - There is regular training, which is disseminated amongst staff